 Last updated on

-Winner, winner, chicken dinner!
-If your family loves this baked chicken breast recipe as much as we do, you’ll love these other favorite chicken dinners, like Creamy Baked Chicken, Easy Oven Baked Chicken Drumsticks and Juicy Baked Lemon Pepper Chicken.
+If your family loves this baked chicken breast recipe as much as mine does, try some of our other favorite chicken dinners, like Creamy Baked Chicken, Easy Oven Baked Chicken Drumsticks and Juicy Baked Lemon Pepper Chicken.

-This is my go-to method that I’ve been using for years.
-I use it for a quick and easy chicken dinner, and I will also cook extra and save and add to soups and casseroles.
+Today I’m sharing the go-to method that I’ve been using for years for this quick and easy chicken dinner.
+I always cook a couple of extra for adding soup, casseroles and chicken salads.
 Keep it in a sealed bag in the fridge for a few days, or pop it in the freezer if you’re not using it right away.

 Pound chicken to an even thickness.
-Place chicken between two pieces of parchment paper or in a sealed plastic bag and lightly pound.
-This will tenderize the meat and also help the chicken to cook evenly.
+Pat the chicken dry with paper towels.
+Place chicken between two pieces of parchment paper or in a sealed plastic bag and lightly pound with a meat mallet.
+This will tenderize the meat and also help the chicken to cook faster and more evenly.

 Rub all over with olive oil.
 You could also use melted butter, or a variety of different types of oil, like avocado or corn oil.

 Season the chicken well.
-Rub salt, pepper, garlic powder, chili powder and onion powder all over the chicken.
+Rub salt, pepper, garlic powder, paprika and onion powder all over the chicken.
 I like to add a sprinkling of salt over the top just to make sure it’s properly seasoned.
-Sometimes I’ll use paprika in place of chili powder.
+Sometimes I’ll use chili powder instead of paprika.

 Place the chicken side by side in a glass baking dish.
-Arrange each piece of chicken in the opposite direction and you should be able to fit 4 chicken breasts in a 13×9-inch dish.
-For best results, the chicken pieces can be close together but not on top of each other.
+Arrange each piece of chicken in the opposite direction and you should be able to fit 4 pieces in a 13×9-inch dish.
+For best results, they can be close together but not on top of each other.
 They will shrink slightly as they cook.

-Cook to 165℉.
-Once chicken reaches the optimal temperature, remove the pan from the oven and ten with foil to allow the chicken time to rest.
+Cook chicken to 165℉.
+Once the chicken reaches the optimal temperature, remove the pan from the oven and tent with foil to allow the chicken time to rest.

 Boneless skinless chicken breasts are very lean, so it’s easy to overcook them.
-I always set my oven to 450℉ for chicken breasts, but maybe you want to cook something else at the same time and need the oven at a lower temperature.
+I always set my oven to 450℉, but maybe you want to cook something else at the same time and need the oven at a lower temperature.
 You can still get good results using this guide.

 Here’s how long to bake chicken breasts at each temperature: